-[Updated with preliminary 2015 Forecast] What will the 2015 SSI COLA increase be?
+[Updated with 2015 Forecast - 90% accurate] What will the 2015 SSI COLA increase be?
 That’s the question 60 million social security recipients (mainly federal and military retirees) will be asking later this year when the Social Security Administration (SSA) has officially announces the COLA increase.
 Per the update below the 2014 COLA raise was 1.5%, but it looks like this year the increase will be the same or higher.

-I will provide the final 2015 SSI increase once the official figures are published and encourage you to subscribe to this blog to get the latest news.
+I will provide the final 2015 SSI increase once the official figures are published and encourage you to subscribe to this blog (see top right for options) to get the latest news.

 [2014 COLA Increase of 1.5% and Social Security Taxable Maximum Increase Provides Little Relief] In line with the CBO estimate provided below, the Social Security Administration (SSA) has officially announced a 1.5% cost-of-living adjustment (COLA) increase for 2014 based on final September inflation figures.
 The maximum amount of 2014 earnings (taxable maximum) subject to the Social Security tax will be $117,000, up from $113,700 in 2013.
 The SSA estimates that of 165 million workers who will pay Social Security taxes in 2014, about 10 million workers will pay higher taxes as a result of the increase in the taxable maximum.

 Over 60 million social security recipients will be impacted by this change when in takes effect in January 2014.
 For the average retired worker the 1.5% raise equals about $19 more per month for a total monthly average income of $1,272.
 The COLA figure will also impact 2014 Medicare limits and adjustments to 2014 401K and IRA contribution limits.